SubhashRelangi/RiseVoice/README.md

 ### Backend Architecture:

 The backend is built with Node.js and Express.js, providing a RESTful API.

 *   **Server Setup:** `server.js` acts as the entry point, handling middleware (CORS, JSON/URL parsing, Multer for multipart data), connecting to MongoDB via Mongoose, and mounting API routes.
 *   **Problem Module:** Manages all complaint-related operations.
-This includes creating problems with media uploads (handled by Cloudinary), retrieving problems (all, by ID, by coordinates), deleting problems, adding comments (with author information), and liking problems.
-It also now supports updating problem statuses.
+This includes creating problems with media uploads (handled by Cloudinary), retrieving problems (all, by ID, by coordinates), deleting problems, adding comments, and liking problems.
+It also supports updating problem statuses.
-*   **Department Module:** Handles the full lifecycle of departmental accounts, from secure signup (with password hashing via bcrypt and custom `departmentId` generation) and email verification (using Nodemailer and generated codes) to JWT-based login with optional IP validation.
+*   **Department Module:** Handles the full lifecycle of departmental accounts, from secure signup (with password hashing via bcrypt and custom `departmentId` generation) and email verification (using Nodemailer and generated codes) to JWT-based login with an additional layer of security through trusted device verification.
-*   **Utilities:** Includes an email service for sending verification codes and a request scheduler to send periodic HTTP GET requests, useful for maintaining server activity on certain hosting environments.
+*   **Models:**
+    *   `Problem.model.js`: Defines the schema for complaints, including details like title, description, category, location, media, status, likes, and comments.
+    *   `Department.model.js`: Defines the schema for department accounts, including authentication details, department information, and verification status.
+    *   `TrustedDevice.model.js`: Stores information about devices that have been verified for a department, enabling a smoother login experience on recognized devices.

 ### Frontend Architecture:

 The frontend is a React.js single-page application, utilizing `react-router-dom` for navigation.

 *   **Routing:** `App.js` centralizes all application routes, distinguishing between user-facing and departmental sections.
+It uses `ProtectedRoute` to secure departmental pages.
 *   **User Interface:**
-    *   **Citizen-Facing:** Provides intuitive forms for complaint submission (integrating camera/gallery and geolocation), a comprehensive tracking page with advanced filtering (by ID, description, location, status, category, date), and detailed views for individual complaints with commenting capabilities (displaying author information).
+    *   **Citizen-Facing:** Provides intuitive forms for complaint submission (integrating camera/gallery and geolocation), a comprehensive tracking page with advanced filtering, and detailed views for individual complaints.
     *   **Departmental-Facing:** Features secure login and signup flows.
 Includes dashboard components for an overview of problem statistics and a map view.
-Departments can now update complaint statuses and view attached media directly from the complaint details page.
+Departments can update complaint statuses and view attached media directly from the complaint details page.
-*   **Global Components:** A consistent header, footer, and a floating button for quick complaint submission are integrated across the application.
-API calls are managed using Axios, with base URLs configured via environment variables for flexible deployment.
+*   **API Communication:** `axiosInstance.js` creates a centralized Axios instance for making API calls to the backend, with the base URL configured via environment variables.

 ---